elasticdotventures/eva.c0re/README.md

 # eva.c0re repo

-🚀EV Public c0re
+## 🚀EV Public c0re dump

 😁 this repository will *eventually* hold all public artificats, components, public facing documentation of http://Elastic.Ventures

 # Emoji Symbology
 * 🚀 :rocket: @b's comments/opinions (highly opinionated, not gospel)
 * 🤓 :nerd: means extra credit; or attribution reference (not required reading)
 * 🍫 :chocolate: Windows / Chocolately installer instructions
 * 🍎 :apple: MacOS Notes
-* 🐧 :penguin: Linux Notes
+* 🍰 :cake: is a tracking and reward incentivization system ("contributor points")
-* ⛔ :stop: hints how to fix problems in earlier commands ^^^ (means above)
+* .. please see jargon.md for more

 # 🍰👇 Please help improve this documentation!!

-🚀 I'm looking for ways to simplify this process; feel free to add your own notes.
+🚀 Yei'r looking for ways to simplify this process; feel free to add notes.

 🤓 This README.md is in MarkDown format: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 🚀 Also; VSCode has a markdown plugin CTRL+SHIFT+V split window mode for realtime formatting as yei write markdown.

-# What is this?
+# What is this repo.

-Broadly the pre-release development versions of EV tech; as well as instructions how to setup \ the development environment; and all files for testing.
+Broadly the pre-release development versions of EV tech; as well as instructions how to setup our development environment; and all files for testing.
+This is the "pre-release" channel.
 As we develop new tools they will be included in this repo.

-# Slack _channel (NOT #channel😉)
+# Slack _Channel (NOT #channel😉)
-🚀 EV slack channel will have a _channel directory inside eva.c0re repo.
+🚀 EV slack channels will use a _Channel directory inside eva.c0re repo.

 ## # Hash is for Comments; NOT Channels.
-🚀 underscore _channel syntax inside github is more resilient
+🚀 underscore _Channel syntax inside github is more resilient

 🤓 Hashtag (#) is the reserved character for a comment in Unix.
 A hash-mark means ignore everything after the # in URLs as well.
 As such hashtags introduces significant diagnostic challenges when something doesn't work